hmrc/income-tax-mtd-changelog/README.md

 ---
 ### 30 October 2023

-An issue has been fixed whereby the supplied periodId was not being accepted for Q4 of tax year 2021-22, but was, incorrectly, being accepted for Q4 ot tax year 2016-17.
+An issue has been fixed whereby the supplied periodId was not being accepted for Q4 of tax year 2021-22, but was, incorrectly, being accepted for Q4 of tax year 2016-17.
 This affects the following endpoints:

 #### property-business-api
   * `Retrieve a Historic Non-FHL UK Property Income & Expenses Period Summary`